inko-lang/inko/docs/source/setup/editors.md

-Users of NeoVim can also use [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to take advantage of [Tree-sitter support for Inko](https://github.com/inko-lang/tree-sitter-inko/), providing more accurate highlights.
+Users of NeoVim can also use [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) to take advantage of [Tree-sitter support for Inko][ts-grammar], providing more accurate highlights.

 The NeoVim plugin [conform.nvim](https://github.com/stevearc/conform.nvim)